-f.
+g.
 Inventory

 Second Harvest's inventory is comprised of donated food and grocery products, U.S.D.A. commodities, and purchased food and grocery products.
 Donated food and U.S.D.A. commodities inventory, including food received, distributed and undistributed, is valued using the estimated fair value as determined by the Feeding America Product Valuation Survey prepared by KPMG, LLP on an annual basis.
 The report provides the average wholesale value of products donated to the network and is considered to be a reasonable basis upon which to estimate these amounts.
-The average wholesale value used was \$1.74 and \$1.62 per pound for assorted donations and \$1.49 and \$1.52 per pound for food only donations for the years ended June 30, 2020 and 2019, respectively.
+The average wholesale value used was \$1.79 and \$1.74 per pound for assorted donations and \$1.70 and \$1.49 per pound for food only donations for the years ended June 30, 2021 and 2020, respectively.

 Purchased food inventory is recorded at cost.
-As of June 30, 2020 and 2019, there was no obsolete inventory.
+As of June 30, 2021 and 2020, there was no obsolete inventory.

-g.
+h.
 Derivative Instruments

-Second Harvest has a derivative instrument that is used as a hedge to the variable interest rate loan issued by a financial institution (Note 15).
+Second Harvest had a derivative instrument that was used as a hedge to the variable interest rate loan issued by a financial institution (Note 11).